Bigyanhub/DocuMind/README.md

-# Cognify 🧠
+# DocuMind 🧠

-Cognify is a full-stack learning platform built with the MERN stack.
+DocuMind is a full-stack learning platform built with the MERN stack.
 It allows users to upload study documents and interact with them through summaries, flashcards, quizzes, and a document-focused chat system.

 ## Key Features